Self-Care Tips Following a Personal Injury

 Finally, be aware that many people make claims about the healing properties of different foods.
 Be careful that you only follow advice from medical professionals and know about the FDA’s review system for food-based health claims.Take Care of Yourself Emotionally

 - Spend time with your loved ones: Injured people often want to isolate themselves to deal with their emotions.
-While it can be helpful to have time to yourself, it’s important to spend time with the people who care about you.
+While it can help you have time to yourself, it’s important to spend time with the people who care about you.

 - Seek Help: People sometimes try to hide their emotional problems.
 However, being open about your issues is essential, especially when speaking with your doctor.
-Make sure that your doctor knows if you are feeling severe depression, anxiety, or are having other emotional problems.
+Ensure that your doctor knows if you are feeling severe depression, anxiety, or have other emotional problems.
 Your doctor may recommend that you speak with a therapist, take medication, or join a support group.

 - Be Patient: Learning to cope with an injury is a long-term process.
-Don’t worry if you are not able to adjust right away and recognize that not all recovery strategies will work for everybody.
+Don’t worry if you cannot adjust right away and recognize that not all recovery strategies will work for everybody.

 Personal injury claims seek to provide injured people with the money and resources they need to fully recover.
 However, not all cases are similar.
-It is best to make sure that you speak with an experienced Fresno personal injury lawyer before you take any action.
-Even if you are unsure of whether or not your claim is viable, most injury attorneys will offer you a free phone consultation where you can get the information you need.
+It is best to make sure that you speak with an experienced Fresno personal injury lawyer before taking any action.
+Even if you are unsure whether your claim is viable, most injury attorneys will offer you a free phone consultation where you can get the information you need.
 If you’d like some advice on finding a good personal injury attorney in Fresno, check out this helpful video:Resources for Injured Individuals in Fresno

-Many people need extra help while recovering from an injury, and this can sometimes be hard to find.
+Many people need extra help while recovering from an injury, which can sometimes be hard to find.
 However, there are resources available for people in Fresno who are dealing with the effects of a severe injury.
 These include:

 Fresno City College Disabled Students Program and Services - Students at Fresno City College with brain injuries, mobility issues, audio or visual impairments, or other health conditions can receive assistance through this program.

-Fixed Route and Handy Ride Busses - People who need help getting from place to place can make use of Fresno’s free public transit facilities including mobility device marking and tethering and other accommodations.
+Fixed Route and Handy Ride Buses - People who need help getting from place to place can make use of Fresno’s free public transit facilities, including mobility device marking and tethering and other accommodations.
 People living outside the city can get access to cost-effective transportation options from the Fresno Rural Transit Agency.

 People interested in work programs, travel training, peer support groups, consumer advocacy, and more for people with injury-related disabilities can check out the Resources for Independence Central Valley, a group dedicated to helping people with disabilities live independent lives.Fresno Personal Injury Lawyers

 I’m Ed Smith, a Fresno personal injury lawyer.
-If your life has been affected by an accident injury, call me to get free, friendly advice regarding the legal options that may be available to you.
-I can be reached at (559) 377-7676.
-If you are calling from outside the area, feel free to use (800) 404-5400.
+If your life has been affected by an accident injury, call our injury attorneys to get free, friendly advice regarding the legal options that may be available to you.
+We can be reached at (559) 377-7676 or (800) 404-5400.

 :ms cha ds [cs 1480]